COMP2150-24s1/level-design-assessment-DollarStoreObelisk/README.md

 ![Run and Gun initial draft](DocImages/RunAndGun.HEIC)

-Additionally, in a grey-boxed playtest of my level, a playtester pointed out how players could accidentally move the box in the first section off its platform, effectively softlocking the game.
-After consideration, I decided there was no way for me to implement this in a way that did not allow for the player to do this, and paired with the platforms in the acid section sufficiently introducing the player to platforms, I used this information to change the platform to a corridor.
-However, I took this idea, and instead implemented it in the final area.
+While greybox playtesting, a softlock was found by pushing the block from the first section off the platform.
+After consideration, I decided there was no way to implement this without designing for this case, and with the platforms in the acid section introducing the player to platforms, I used this information to change the platform to a corridor.
+Working with this, I instead implemented the break in the final area.

 ![First block puzzle pre-iteration](DocImages/FirstBlockPuzzlePreIteration.png)